tstillwell/curr-value/README.md

 # curr_crawler

-A tool used to explore currencies.
+A web tool used to explore currencies.

 ## Data Sources